BC-SECURITY/Twilio-Plugin/README.md

 # Twilio-Plugin
 The Twilio Plugin is meant to show the possibilities of the Hooks feature implemented in Empire 4.1.
 It isn't particularly useful in its current state.
+It sends a text message every time an agent connects.

 ## Install
 Prerequisites: